terrorizer1980/senzing-environment/README.md

 ### Environment variables for Docker

-1. Give the project a name.
+1. Give the Senzing project a name.
    The name is used as a prefix for docker containers.
    Example: